Jo Baring is Director & Curator of the Ingram Collection.

-Caroline Cuthbert is an art dealer who was a Director at the Antony D’Offay Gallery and worked for Tate Britain.
+Caroline Cuthbert is an art dealer who was a Director at the Antony D’Offay Gallery.

 Stephen Feeke is Curator for the New Art Centre, Roche Court, Wiltshire.

 Feeke read History of Art at the University of Leeds, before working at the Henry Moore Institute where he was involved in making a diverse programme of exhibitions of ancient, modern and contemporary sculpture.
 He has lectured regularly for the Museums Association and was on the editorial panel of the Museums Journal.
 He has written for a wide range of exhibition catalogues and publications, most recently on the sculptors Sir Anthony Caro and Michael Dean.